Child Language Doctoral Program

 CLDP 880.
 Seminar in Child Language.
 1-3 Hours.

 A seminar devoted to factors affecting children's language acquisition and language impairments, with some attention to theoretical formulations, causal pathways and mechanisms of change.
 Topics may vary.
 Prerequisite: Consent of instructor.
 SEM.

 CLDP 898.
 Investigation and Conference (Masters).
 1-8 Hours.

 Directed research and experimentation for M.A. students in some phase of child language acquisition/disorders.
 Prerequisite: Consent of instructor.
 LAB.

 CLDP 899.
 Master's Thesis.
 1-6 Hours.

 Development of Master's Thesis in the area of child language acquisition and/or disorders.
+Graded on a satisfactory progress/limited progress/no progress basis.
 Prerequisite: Consent of instructor.
 THE.